 16. To search out and embrace change and innovation in processes that enhances educational outcomes

-17. To responsibly grow the International Sports Sciences Association based on society's need for our programs and the availability of resources and personnel to support the improved health and well being of our society as a whole.
+17. To responsibly grow Lionel University based on society's need for our programs and the availability of resources and personnel to support the improved health and well being of our society as a whole.

 18. To provide visionary educational models that address student learning needs